Overview of shared device mode

 Shared device mode for iOS is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Some features might be unsupported or have constrained capabilities.
 For more information, see Universal License Terms for Online Services.

 Supporting multiple users on devices designed for one user

 Because mobile devices running iOS or Android were designed for single users, most applications optimize their experience for use by a single user.
-Part of this optimized experience means enabling single sign-on across applications and keeping users signed in on their device.
+Part of this optimized experience means enabling single sign-on (SSO) across applications and keeping users signed in on their device.
 When a user removes their account from an application, the app typically doesn't consider it a security-related event.
 Many apps even keep a user's credentials around for quick sign-in.
 You may even have experienced this yourself when you've deleted an application from your mobile device and then reinstalled it, only to discover you're still signed in.

 Automatic single sign-in and single sign-out

 To allow an organization's employees to use its apps across a pool of devices shared by those employees, developers need to enable the opposite experience.
-Employees should be able to pick a device from the pool and perform a single gesture to "make it theirs" for the duration of their shift.
+Employees should be able to pick a device from the pool and perform a single gesture to "make it theirs" during their shift.
 At the end of their shift, they should be able to perform another gesture to sign out globally on the device, with all their personal and company information removed so they can return it to the device pool.
 Furthermore, if an employee forgets to sign out, the device should be automatically signed out at the end of their shift and/or after a period of inactivity.

-Azure Active Directory enables these scenarios with a feature called shared device mode.
+Microsoft Entra ID enables these scenarios with a feature called shared device mode.

 Introducing shared device mode

-- Build applications that support frontline workers
+- Build applications that support frontline workers.

 - Deploy devices to frontline workers with apps that support shared device mode.